-, Charles Babbage was an eccentric genius who designed the world's first computers while Ada, Countess of Lovelace, was a mathematician who wrote the first computer programs before any computers were actually built.
+In Real Life, Charles Babbage was an eccentric genius and mathematician who designed the world's first computers and wrote the first computer programs.
+His mentee Ada, Countess of Lovelace, was the first to speculate upon computers as not mere calculation machines, but material representations of analysis.
 Sadly, Babbage's computers were never built and Lovelace died when she was 36.

 The Thrilling Adventures of Lovelace and Babbage provides examples of: